 Smart card solutions that are not compatible with Plug and Play

 Smart card Plug and Play only supports smart cards that require drivers to function.
-Not all smart card solutions require drivers for integrating with Windows.
-These solutions do not use the Windows Smart Card Framework and must be installed on the computer before using the smart card for the first time.
+Not all smart card solutions require drivers to integrate with Windows.
+These solutions do not use the Windows Smart Card Framework, and they must be installed on the computer before the smart card is used the first time.

 The following solutions are not compatible with smart card Plug and Play: